sidhu18/loom/README.md

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.

+## Step 0: Configurations

+1. Create a .env file based on template.env file and add the configurations values.
+2. Create an application on [Auth0](https://auth0.com/) and add the OAUTH_DOMAIN and OAUTH_CLIENT_ID to configuration

 ## Step 1: Start Metro

 First, you will need to run **Metro**, the JavaScript build tool for React Native.